 Founded in 1867, Howard University is a culturally rich and diverse university and one of the world's most prestigious destinations for professionals in health, science, engineering, art, law, and education.

 + NORTH CAROLINA A&T UNIVERSITY

-North Carolina Agricultural and Technical State University a top-flight research university, the largest historically black university in the country, the #1 producer of degrees awarded to African Americans in North Carolina, and nationally recognized for excellence in science, technology, mathematics, and engineering (STEM) education.
+North Carolina Agricultural and Technical State University a top-flight research university, the largest historically black university in the country, the #1 producer of degrees awarded to African Americans in North Carolina, and nationally recognized for excellence in STEM education.

 + COPPIN STATE UNIVERSITY

 Since 1900, Coppin State University has been inspiring students from Maryland and beyond to achieve greatness in and out of the classroom.
 With a proud history, colorful traditions and deep community roots, Coppin State students and faculty are giving back to surrounding Baltimore communities, winning prestigious awards and much more.

 Here at MSS Media, Inc., we’ve been providing education, government, real estate, and lifestyle clients with succinct, optimized, and successful marketing solutions for almost 20 years.
 We’ve served 1,000+ schools since 2003.
 When it comes to campus advertising, we know how to get you and your brand, product, or campaign in front of all the right people in all the right ways.
 From branding, to awareness, to driving your ideal audience to take the desired actions, we deliver meaningful and measurable results.
 And now you can learn from our success!

 “MSS Media has been a good way for us to get in-your-face exposure on campus.
 Their team is responsive and helpful.” ”